zen0bit/awesome-stars/README.md

 - [vscode](https://github.com/microsoft/vscode) - Visual Studio Code
 - [squoosh](https://github.com/GoogleChromeLabs/squoosh) - Make images smaller using best-in-class codecs, right in the browser.
 - [graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor for GraphQL.
 Draw GraphQL schemas using visual 🔷 nodes.
 Even 🐒 can do that!
-- [docz](https://github.com/pedronauck/docz) - ✍🏻It has never been so easy to document your things!
 - [rendertron](https://github.com/GoogleChrome/rendertron) - A Headless Chrome rendering solution
 - [graphql-voyager](https://github.com/APIs-guru/graphql-voyager) - 🛰️ Represent any GraphQL API as an interactive graph
 - [theia](https://github.com/theia-ide/theia) - Eclipse Theia is a cloud & desktop IDE framework implemented in TypeScript.